faris-arifiansyah/mgoi/README.md

 A not so well known testing method is the use of mgo's dbtest server.
 dbtest starts a new MongoDB instance (mongo binary must be in the path), using a temporary directory as dbpath and then on Stop() it will clean all testing data.
-pmgo also has interfaces for `dbtest.DBServer` to use in integration tests:
+mgoi also has interfaces for `dbtest.DBServer` to use in integration tests:

 ```go
 func TestIntegration(t *testing.T) {